Nasu (manga)

-Nasu (茄子) is a slice of life comedy manga series by Iou Kuroda.
-Serialized in Kodansha's Monthly Afternoon manga magazine, the series spanned a total of 24 chapters and three tankōbon volumes, the first of which was released in July 2001, the second of which was released in May 2002, and the last of which was released in December 2002.
+Nasu (茄子) is a Japanese manga series written and illustrated by Iou Kuroda.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from September 2000 to August 2002.
 In 2003, a story from the series, Summer in Andalusia, was adapted into an anime film, Nasu: Summer in Andalusia.

-Story
+An original video animation (OVA) sequel, Nasu: A Migratory Bird with Suitcase, was released in 2007.

+Plot

 Nasu is a collection of stories, focusing on a returning series of characters, such as Takama (高間), a farmer, and a young girl named Aya Takahashi (高橋 綾, Takahashi Aya), who begins the series abandoned by her father and residing in Tokyo with her two younger siblings, and as the manga progresses to its second volume, leaves the city to reside in the countryside with her relatives, near Takama's farm.
-Apart from the chapters concerning Takama and Aya, other stories are also featured, such as one telling the chronicles of samurai in the Edo period hunting forbidden eggplant (nasu), another set atop a futuristic Mount Fuji, another tale concerning a truck driver, and also "Summer in Andalusia", the story concerning the professional Spanish bicyclist Pepe Benengeli, from which the film was adapted.
+Apart from the chapters concerning Takama and Aya, other stories are also featured, such as one telling the chronicles of samurai in the Edo period hunting forbidden eggplant (茄子, nasu), another set atop a futuristic Mount Fuji, another tale concerning a truck driver, and also "Summer in Andalusia", the story concerning the professional Spanish bicyclist Pepe Benengeli, from which the film was adapted.

-Adaptations
+Media

+Manga

+Written and illustrated by Iou Kuroda, Nasu was serialized in Kodansha's seinen manga magazine Monthly Afternoon from September 25, 2000, (Note: Debuted in the magazine's November 2000 issue, released on September 25, 2000.) to August 24, 2002.
+(Note: Finished in the magazine's October 2002 issue, released on August 24, 2002.)
+Kodansha collected its 24 chapters in three tankōbon volumes, released from July 23, 2001, to December 20, 2002.